Once properly stated, a problem can be formulated as an objective function

 Infer missing data and latent correlations in data

-learned from a large amount of example input so that the trained model can make
+can be learned from a large amount of example input so that the trained model

 A Boltzmann distribution is an energy-based discrete distribution that defines